jslay88/fastapi_boilerplate/README.md

 register your tokens using `APITokens.regsiter_token` from `app.utils.auth` within `app.create_app`.

-This has purposefully be left this way to make you understand the simplicity being used here, and up to you to improve upon, or replace this method all together.
+This has purposefully been left this way to make you understand the simplicity being used here, and up to you to improve upon, or replace this method all together.

 More information around Security with FastAPI can be found